Fitness Centers NAICS 713940

 Recent Developments

-- According to recent data from the Bureau of Labor Statistics (BLS), labor costs were on the rise for fitness centers in March 2025.
-Average wages at fitness centers increased 5.9% in March 2025 year over year, reaching $21.62 an hour for nonsupervisory employees.
-In the past decade, average wages in fitness centers increased 59.2%, higher than the 48.6% growth in overall private nonsupervisory employee wages.
-Employment by fitness services grew 1.6% in March 2025 compared to a year ago.
+- Labor costs continued to grow for fitness centers in May 2025, according to recent data from the Bureau of Labor Statistics (BLS).
+Average wages at fitness centers increased 4.2% in May 2025 year over year, reaching $21.70 an hour for nonsupervisory employees.
+In the past decade, average wages in fitness centers increased 59.3%, higher than the 49.5% growth in overall private nonsupervisory employee wages.
+Employment by fitness services grew 2.1% in May 2025 compared to a year ago.
 Fitness services are monitoring pricing pressures resulting from an uncertain economic environment.
-The Consumer Price Index for club memberships increased 5% in April 2025 compared to a year ago, per the BLS.
+Leading industry indicators showed improvement in February 2025, with consumer spending up 2.7% compared to a year ago.
+Producer inflation for fitness and recreational sports centers increased 10.5% in June 2025 compared to a year ago.
+The Consumer Price Index for club memberships increased 4.6% in June 2025 compared to a year ago, per the BLS.

 - Fitness centers increasing their recovery services offerings may encounter challenges with the cost of equipment, space, membership education, and consistent use, according to Club Solutions Magazine.
 Per Ani Oksayan, VP at Chuze Fitness, gyms can start small with foam rollers and massage guns and scale up to massage chairs and infrared machines as demand grows.
 Space concerns may be addressed by finding underutilized areas.
 For example, the Cincinnati Sports Club converted a storage closet into a cold plunge alcove.
 Clubs can also educate members that recovery practices should be an essential and consistent part of fitness and utilized by the average gym goer, not just athletes.